twisty/PossiblySmartThings/README.md

 If a light is already on, we turn the brightness up to 100%.

-When the motion stops, we wait for a configuarable number of minutes, then restore the switches / lights to the state they were in before they were turned on by this SmartApp.
+When the motion stops, we wait for a configurable number of minutes, then restore the switches / lights to the state they were in before they were turned on by this SmartApp.